bhofmeister0304/soccer-transfer-regret-analysis/README.md

-# County Housing Affordability Project
+# Wisconsin County Housing Affordability Project (2013-2023)

 This project analyzes county-level housing affordability in Wisconsin and predicts trends up to 2028.
 It combines historical data, machine learning predictions, and interactive visualizations in Tableau.